ExtraTNT/ExtraTNT/README.md

 ## About me
 Developer from Switzerland, likes free software, likes DnD, likes nice LaTeX-Documents, does Fullstack stuff... is bad at designing stuff and does not know how to code without timetravel issues... -.- takes life to serious... and is a master at creating typos...

+## Uni
+fhnw -> if you dislike crazy people like me, you now know what school to avoid... if you like some fun while educating yourself, you now know which school to attend...

 ### Favorite Blue
 \#5294e2
 ### Favorite Car